-DISCOUNTS galore, prize draws, and goodie bags are all part of a special welcome for older and disabled residents during a Christmas shopping evening in the town centre on Monday 5th December, 5-7pm.
+DISCOUNTS galore, personal shopping, mince pies and mulled wine are all part of a special welcome for older and disabled residents during a Christmas shopping evening in the town centre on Monday 4th December from 5pm -7pm

 Many retailers throughout the town centre will be offering discounts or providing refreshments.
-Stores taking part this year include John Lewis, Clas Ohlson, Monsoon / Monsoon Accessorize, Giraffe, Paper Chase, Clarks, The Lemon Grove Gallery, TM Lewin, Crew Clothing, Fuel Juice Bar and Phase 8.
+Stores taking part so far this year include John Lewis, Clas Ohlson, Monsoon / Monsoon Accessorize, Giraffe, Paper Chase, Clarks, The Lemon Grove Gallery, TM Lewin, Crew Clothing, Fuel Juice Bar and Phase 8.

-Wheelchairs will be available for people to use on the night, which have been kindly donated by The Oracle’s shop mobility scheme, as well as The British Red Cross, who will also be supplying volunteers in addition to a whole team from Reading Football Club, who will be assisting shoppers on the night with their Christmas shopping providing some essential support to those who need it
+Wheelchairs and mobility scooters will be available for people to use on the night, which have been kindly donated by The Oracle’s shop mobility scheme, as well as The British Red Cross, who will also be supplying volunteers in addition to a whole team from Reading Football Club, who will be assisting shoppers on the night with their Christmas shopping and providing essential support to those who need it.

 Cllr Rose Williams, Mayor of Reading and Vice Chair of the Access and Disabilities Working Group, said:

 “Reading Special Shopping Evening is a much loved annual event.
 I’m delighted that so many Reading stores are getting involved in this special evening by offering assistance and promotions.
 A big thank you also needs to go to all the retailers and volunteers who support us with this event and help make it happen every year.

 “I would like to welcome all our elderly and disabled residents to this shopping evening set aside especially for them, where they can shop in comfort and enjoy the start of the festivities.
 I look forward to seeing everyone there!”